iZeaoGamer/Zector/major.md

 - Fixed bug, where the form would send to the player that had put a coinflip up using /cf add, instead of the sender (the user that used /cf list).
 - Fixed bug, where /cf cancel would bring up internal server errors when the coinflip was never used.
 - Fixed fireworks deactivating for everyone even if you were the only person that originally activated them.
-(DOUBLEFIX) /tpa, /tpdeny, /tpaccept, and /tpahere can no longer be used in Mines, and prestige mines.
+(DOUBLEFIX) /tpa, /tpdeny, /tpaccept, and /tpahere can no longer be used in Mines and prestige mines.
 This is to prevent cheating.
 - Added Blocked-commands for certain worlds.
 - Fixed bypasses to blocked commands.
 - Fixed koth respawn positions issue.